Network regression and supervised centrality estimation: A unified framework

-{ The unified framework unites our estimation goals and provides a theoretical framework to study the behaviors of the two-stage procedure.
+The unified framework unites our estimation goals and provides a theoretical framework to study the behaviors of the two-stage procedure and motivates our new methodology.
+Under Model \eqref{eq:model-supercent1} and some extra assumptions on the noise, \citet{shabalin2013reconstruction1} proves that if the noise-to-signal ratio is large, the leading singular vector of $\bA$ and that of $\bA_0$ converge to orthogonal as $n$ goes to infinity.
+This implies that the naive estimation of the centralities by implementing SVD on the observed network will fail in the presence of large noise, which invalidates the common practice of two-stage.
 Furthermore, unifying the two models motivates our supervised network centrality estimation (SuperCENT) methodology, which we will describe formally in the next section.
-We name it the ``supervised centrality estimation'' because $(\bX, \by)$ in the regression \eqref{eq:model-supercent2} can be thought of as the supervisors that offer additional supervision to the centrality estimation. } It is expected that if the centralities indeed have strong predictive power (that is, the centrality regression coefficients $\betau,\betav$ are large compared with the regression noise level $\sigmay$), the estimation of the centralities will be better when combining \eqref{eq:model-supercent1} and \eqref{eq:model-supercent2} together instead of only considering \eqref{eq:model-supercent1}.
-With the improved estimation of the centralities via the supervising effect, {SuperCENT can further improve the estimation and inference in the regression model.} A similar idea of supervision has also been implemented in matrix decomposition \citep{li2016supervised}, albeit the absence of response prediction.
+We name it the ``supervised'' centrality estimation because $(\bX, \by)$ in the regression \eqref{eq:model-supercent2} can be thought of as the supervisors that offer additional supervision to the centrality estimation.
+It is expected that if the centralities indeed have strong predictive power (that is, the centrality regression coefficients $\betau,\betav$ are large compared with the regression noise level), the estimation of the centralities will be better when considering both \eqref{eq:model-supercent1} and \eqref{eq:model-supercent2} instead of only \eqref{eq:model-supercent1}.
+With the improved estimation of the centralities, {SuperCENT can further improve the estimation and inference of the regression model.} Note that $\bu,\bv$ are only identifiable up to a scalar.
+SVD assumes $\bu$ and $\bv$ have unit length.
+However, we assume $\|\bu\|_2=\|\bv\|_2=\sqrt{n}$, because the network can grow and consequently the centralities should roughly be on the same scale with the network.
+This prevents the centrality regression coefficients from exploding as the network grows.